QuickPilav/scaffolding-redstone-water/README.md

 I looked at the internet for this so much, but didn't know what to search or found broken links...

 So I decided to decompile Minecraft and look at its source code.
+(This code doesn't contain any code from Minecraft, it might look similar but its not the same...)

 And I managed to do it!!! (i guess...
 IDK if its optimized or not, i just made that in a few hours...)